apt upgrade

 Troubleshooting a full /boot partition on Ubuntu

-A regular issue with systems running Ubuntu is that may fill up the /boot partition.
+A common issue with systems running Ubuntu is that may fill up the /boot partition.
 You might have discovered it when running apt, which refused to work.
 That is unfortunate, as you also need apt to resolve the issue.
 After trying several options, we found a way to resolve this catch 22, with just three steps.
 Opposed to other solutions, you don’t need to move files or do other tricky things on your system.
 Still a word of caution: any tasks you run on your system is your own responsibility.
 When possible, make backups, snapshots, etc.

 The error: Unmet dependencies